Macrometacorp/docs/docs/photoniq/prerendering/02-get-started/index.md

 - [Purge the Cache](../07-prerendering-management/manage-cache/manage-cache.md)
 - [Customize rendering behavior with Prerender headers](../03-features/02-prerendering-headers/index.md)

+## Preparing your site for Prerender

+Before using the service, we recommend doing the following to improve the findability and visibility of your site with Prerender:

+- **Optimize your site SEO:** Prerender works best with well-structured content, and your website SEO helps you to achieve this.
+Here’s what you should review:

+    - **Metadata:** Properly configure your site’s metadata (titles, descriptions, etc.) to improve indexing for bots.
+    - **Content Structure:** Use H1-H6 headings and structured content for better SEO crawling.
+    - **URL Structure:** Keep URLs clean, concise, and relevant.
+Avoid lengthy query strings when possible.
+    - **Relevant Content:** Ensure your content remains relevant and helpful to your target audience.
+- **Determine your caching strategy:** Prerender's Cache Manager allows you to cache certain pages from your origin.
+Depending on your business data and how often this data is accessed, decide what pages need caching to reduce render time and costs.

 ## Prerequisites

 - A Prerender instance.
 This Instance gives you access to the service and other tools needed to use it.
 Contact Macrometa engineers to help set up your Prerender Instance.
 - Target domain

 ### Set Up Origin

 Before leveraging the different capabilities of Prerender, you need to define your origin, which is the target site for Prerender.
-This step is crucial as it helps the system to understand the source of the pages and determine the caching strategy for ensuring optimal performance.
+This step is crucial as it enables Prerender to understand the source of the pages and affects the caching strategy for ensuring optimal performance.
 For example, a regularly-updated products page may require shorter periods between subsequent caches than a contact page.

 To set up your origin:

 1. Navigate to **Origin Settings** on your [Prerender dashboard](../07-prerendering-management/index.md)
 1. Click **Add Origin URL**
 1. Configure your origin by filling the values for the following fields.
-    - **Subdomain** - (Optional) Enter the target subdomain of the domain for Prerendering
+    - **Subdomain** - (Optional) Enter the target subdomain of the domain for Prerender.
-    - **Domain** - Select the target domain for prerender.
+    - **Domain** - Select the target domain for Prerender.
     - **Sitemap Paths** - (Optional) Click **Add Sitemap Path** and add the path to the sitemap.
+A sitemap path is a file that provides useful information about the pages and files in your site.
+It acts as a navigator for bots, helping them crawl your site more effectively.

     :::important

-    Adding a sitemap is needed if you intend to use a prefetching strategy, i.e, using Prerender to prefetch the URLs in your site.
+    Adding a sitemap path is needed if you intend to use a [prefetching strategy](../04-prerendering-strategies/01-prefetching/index.md), i.e, using Prerender to prefetch the URLs in your site.

     :::
     - **Enable Caching** - Click to turn on caching, and select the cache expiration time (also called time to live (ttl)) in days.